angusgibbs/matrix/README.md

 * Raising a *n* by *n* matrix to the *x<sup>th</sup>* power
 * Multiplying each element in the matrix by a scalar

-For more information, see the [docs](https://github.com/angusgibbs/matrix/blob/master/docs/getting_started.md).
+For more information (including an installation guide), see the [docs](https://github.com/angusgibbs/matrix/blob/master/docs/getting_started.md).

 ## Contributing